 Cognitive Remediation

 Did you know about interventions in neuropsychology?
 Based on your cognitive profile or on some day-to-day difficulties you may want help with, some interventions (Cognitive remediation therapy) are available.
+Details about steps and here.

 Just like psychotherapy, cognitive intervention includes several types of approaches and strategies.
 All cognitive interventions would target cognition, but the various programs available would use different methods and have different goals.
 A recent literature review suggests a nomenclature: cognitive stimulation, cognitive training and cognitive rehabilitation (Linda Clare & Woods, 2004).
 Here is a bit more information on what is cognitive remediation :